ecchong/ecchong.github.io/_posts/2020/2020-09-30-How_to_get_list_of_disks.md

 ---
-title: How to search on Tower
+title: How to get a list of disks from facts
 tags: ["Ansible", "facts", "search"]
 categories: Ansible
 layout: post